ppy/osu-wiki/wiki/Client/Beatmap_editor/Timing/en.md

 ![](img/metronome.png "The osu! metronome from the timing tab")

-The metronome, which is located in the upper right corner of the timing tab, helps quickly find approximate timing settings.
-The initial BPM and offset values of the song can be found by repeatedly tapping `T`, or clicking the `Tap Here!` button, while following the song's rhythm.
+The metronome, which is located in the upper right corner of the timing tab, helps to quickly find approximate timing settings.
+The initial BPM and offset values of the song can be found by repeatedly tapping `T`, or clicking the `Tap Here!` button whilst following the song's rhythm.

-The visual part of the metronome is tailored to the most popular [time signature](/wiki/Music_theory/Time_signature), 4/4.
+The visual part of the metronome is tailored to the most common [time signature](/wiki/Music_theory/Time_signature), 4/4.
 The first section denotes the [downbeat](/wiki/Music_theory/Downbeat) and flashes green, while remaining sections flash white to every beat of the song's [measures](/wiki/Music_theory/Measure).
 Uncommon signatures, such as 7/4, add extra flashes, but the size of the metronome doesn't change.

 ## Timing setup panel